street-lab-tech/Accessibility-Guidelines/Guidelines/Ergonomics/freedom-from-interference-between-task-and-environment.md

 [← Back](../ergonomics.md)

-# Freedom from interference between task & environment
+# Sub-Guideline: Freedom from interference between task & environment

 **Definition:** Any interference between the environment and the interactive system should be avoided, or at least kept to a minimum so that the user can maintain full control of the task under consideration.